fraunhoferfokus/opendata-platform/README.txt

 General Information:
 ------------------------------------------------------------------
-This is an early version (0.51) of the Open Data platform of Fraunhofer FOKUS.
+This is Version 1.0 of the Open Data platform of Fraunhofer FOKUS.
-Please consider that the software will be much improved and refactored within the coming versions.

 The Open Data platform has been developed in the course of the EU Open Cities project (http://opencities.net, Grant agreement: 270896).